 This represents a significant change in how browser vendors envision the future of DNS.
 Traditionally, DNS lookups have always taken place by the Operating System of the device.
 By using HTTPS, browser vendors are shifting this responsibility onto themselves.

 In order to understand why DoH came about, it’s necessary to understand how DNS currently operates.
-Since the inception of DNS 35 years ago, queries have been performed in clear-text (unencrypted).
+Since the inception of DNS 35 years ago, DNS queries have been performed in clear-text (unencrypted).
 Any unencrypted communication is vulnerable to exploitation.
 When it comes to DNS, these exploitations most commonly come in the form of tracking or spoofing.

 Tracking is when your data is collected so that a profile is built of your browsing habits.
 This data can then be sold to advertisers or other parties. (without your knowledge!)